EliaTogni/Univault/Classes/Simulation.md

 Noting that $\frac{p}{1-p}$ is a constant and, therefore, it is possible to refers to it as $c$, the only thing that must be computed each iteration is $\frac{n-i}{i + 1}$ and, obviously, the final product.

-Expected value $\mathbb{E}[X] = np$ ($n$ indipendent trials of a Bernoulli Random Variable, that is, $n$ times the expected value of a Bernoulli Random Variable).<br />
+Expected value $\mathbb{E}[X] = np$ ($n$ indipendent trials of a Bernoulli random variable, that is, $n$ times the expected value of a Bernoulli random variable).<br />
 Variance $Var[X] = \sum_{i = 1}^{n}Var[X_i] = np (1 - p)$ (since each $X_i$ is independent).

 -----
 ##### Poisson Random Variable
-There exists a significant similarity between **Poisson Random Variables** and Binomial Random Variables.
+There exists a significant similarity between **Poisson random variables** and Binomial random variables.
 The only difference is that in the Binomial ones, $n$ is a reasonable number while in the Poisson one, $n$ is a huge number.

 The term $\lambda = n \cdot p$ is called **rate**.
 The choice of utilizing only one parameter derived from the product of other two is due to the fact that $p$ tends to be a really small number while $n$ tends to be a really large one.
 Therefore, $\lambda$ tends to be a good compromise between the other two.

-It is intuitive, given the relationship between Binomial and Poisson Random Variables, that for a Poisson Random Variable $X$ having parameter $\lambda$, it holds that
+It is intuitive, given the relationship between Binomial and Poisson random variables, that for a Poisson random variable $X$ having parameter $\lambda$, it holds that

 $$\mathbb{E}[X] = Var[X] = \lambda$$